International Work Arrangements in Switzerland

 It is crucial to clarify that in EU-Direct-Employment scenarios, the concept of ANobAG (which translates to ‘employee without a contributing employer’) does not technically apply since the employer is accessed to the Swiss social security system.
 Despite this, the term ANobAG is regularly erroneously used, even by cantonal authorities, blurring the lines between actual ANobAG situations and EU employments under regulations like EU 987/2009.

-• The employer appoints a local representative in Switzerland, such as Taxolution Advisory LLC, to handle correspondence and billing from Swiss authorities and insurance companies.
+• Employer’s Role: The employer appoints a local representative in Switzerland, such as Taxolution Advisory LLC, to handle correspondence and billing from Swiss authorities and insurance companies.

-• This representative is responsible for preparing payroll documents and guiding the employer on various payments, including provisional and final contributions as well as net salary distributions to employees.
+• Contribution Payments: This representative is responsible for preparing payroll documents and guiding the employer on various payments, including provisional and final contributions as well as net salary distributions to employees.

-• Employees benefit from this arrangement as it mirrors traditional Swiss employment practices, receiving their net salary without having to manage provisional invoices or budget for contribution payments—this is all handled by the employer with assistance from the representative.
+• Salary Payments: Employees benefit from this arrangement as it mirrors traditional Swiss employment practices.
+They receive their net salary without having to manage provisional invoices or budget for contribution payments—this is all handled by the employer with assistance from the representative.

 3. ANobAG